hazae41/piscine/README.md

 socket.get().send("Hello world")
 ```

-Get a random open socket using WebCrypto's CSPRNG
+You can get a random one using WebCrypto's CSPRNG

 ```tsx
 const socket = await pool.getCryptoRandomOrThrow()